 Many feared becoming citizens.
 They couldn’t speak English, a big handicap.
 They still paid taxes in Quebec and felt they couldn’t pay taxes in the United States.

-As soon as he arrived in Lowell, eight-year-old Phillippe Lemay joined the ranks of French-Canadian textile workers.
+As soon as he arrived in Lowell, eight-year-old Phillippe Lemay became a French-Canadian textile worker.
 He went to work in Lawrence Mill No. 5 as a bagboy and doffer, replacing full bobbins with empty ones.
 His father, who worked in a saw mill, wanted him to go to school.
 But Phillippe saw that his parents needed every penny he could earn.
 His disobedience earned him frequent spankings.

 “The only ones who had a chance to get an education were the youngest of the children, because older brothers and sisters worked in the mills, helping their parents,” Lemay explained.